 Here are the top web security predictions for 2021:

 Rise of automotive hacking

-Digital transformation and the pandemic has increased the migration of company data to the clouds.
+Digital transformation and the pandemic have increased the migration of company data to the clouds.
 Although Amazon, Google, and Microsoft cloud services are well protected, they are still vulnerable to malicious software, and phishing attacks.
 Errors on the user end can prove to be disastrous to the cyber security of cloud data.
-Cloud-based security threats such as misconfigured cloud storage, reduced visibility and control, incomplete data deletion, and vulnerable cloud-apps will impact business continuity in the future ahead.
+Cloud-based security threats such as misconfigured cloud storage, reduced visibility and control, incomplete data deletion, and vulnerable cloud apps will impact business continuity in the future ahead.

 IoT with 5G connectivity

 Artificial intelligence is expected to further penetrate the cyber security market.
-AI-powered systems can help organisations to stay ahead of cyber attacks.
-AI’s analytical prowess can help security teams to identify threats quickly and reduce their response time as well as optimise their security protocols.
+AI-powered systems can help organizations stay ahead of cyberattacks.
+AI’s analytical prowess can help security teams to identify threats quickly and reduce their response time as well as optimize their security protocols.